 At the same time, undergraduate students in both Professional Students and Arts and Science are encouraged to reach beyond their programs and take courses in other departments and Faculties.
 This interconnectivity has enabled MSVU to create collaborations and joint projects across disciplinary, program, department, and Faculty lines.
 Throughout its history, MSVU has demonstrated its ability to adapt and thrive, while remaining true to the values upon which the university was founded.

 Innovative Mix of Academic Programs

 - Undergraduate programs in Arts, Science, Education, and a number of professional programs including Applied Human Nutrition, Business Administration, Child and Youth Study, Public Relations, and Tourism and Hospitality Management

 - 34 graduate degrees in areas including Applied Human Nutrition, Child and Youth Study, Communication, Education, Family Studies and Gerontology, Public Relations and Women’s Studies

 MSVU is home to the longest-standing and second-largest accredited co-operative education program in Atlantic Canada; in fact, students across all Mount programs have the opportunity to gain hands-on experience as part of their studies.
 Since 1979, the Mount has offered opportunities for students to take classroom education into the workplace.
 More than 35 years later, over 7,000 students have successfully completed work terms.

 A Leader in Research

-The Mount’s research centres provide unique learning opportunities for our students while facilitating critical advancements in food security, healthy aging, Alzheimer’s disease, literacy, childhood development and more.
-Our faculty and departments offer early access to hands-on research opportunities enabling both graduate and undergraduate students to enhance their education by working alongside many forward-thinking researchers.
+MSVU’s research centres provide unique learning opportunities for its students while facilitating critical advancements in food security, healthy aging, Alzheimer’s disease, literacy, childhood development and more.
+Its faculty and departments, including four Canada Research Chairs and several other named chairs, offer early access to hands-on research opportunities enabling both graduate and undergraduate students to enhance their education by working alongside many forward-thinking researchers.